mthakral019/chrome_ratings/README.md

 Aim of the project: Find out text reviews on Google Chrome app which doesn't match the rating score.

-This problem staement falls under NLTK.In order to get the emotion of the review SentimentIntensityAnalyzer is used.
+This problem staement falls under NLTK.In order to get the emotion of the review SentimentIntensityAnalyzer from NLTK is used.